EncyclopediaRed/btcamp-87826/content/blog.md

     bulletpoints:
       - title: 'Blog Post #1'
         description: >
-          What processes/concepts from The Lean Startup benefit your ecommerce solution/business, and details of why it’s being used?
+          What processes and concepts from The Lean Startup benefit our business and details of why it’s being used?

           ## [Continue...](/blog\_01)